 In Your 30s

 - Retinoic acid: "Derived from vitamin A, retinoic acid is well known as an anti-aging powerhouse.
-This acid causes skin cell turnover and provides benefits of increased collagen production, clean pores, accelerated skin cell shedding, and evened out skin tone.
-Your skin may take a short time to adjust to this acid, and you might experience skin flaking."
+This acid causes skin cell turnover and provides benefits of increased collagen production, clean pores, accelerated skin cell shedding, and evened out skin tone."
+Your skin may experience some temporary flaking as it builds tolerance and adjusts to this acid.

 "If you are new to acids, I would recommend starting with a 5% glycolic acid product, such as NeoStrata's Foaming Glycolic Wash" suggests Imahiyerobo-Ip.